pR0Ps/website/pelican/content/blog/reinstall-android-app-without-losing-data.md

 ```

 Then just reinstall the app (either from an apk file or the [Play Store][]) and
-the app will be back with all of it's data intact.
+the app will be back with all of its data intact.

   [ADB]: http://developer.android.com/tools/help/adb.html
   [Play Store]: https://play.google.com/store